blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 [LINK TO CODE](https://colab.research.google.com/drive/1TkazncDHYCHdxeyKk9e4eZnBvnTBW1JW#scrollTo=lilDzuuM1YFa)

 {% include videoPlayer.html file="tomars/toMars6.mp4" %}
 Nice, it worked!
-Notice that this one is better than the original (10 days less flying).
+Notice that this one is better than the original (here we  have 10 days less travel).
 We can also start to search future opportunities.
 {% include videoPlayer.html file="tomars/toMars7.mp4" %}
 Not too surprising since we use `sin`, `cos` like in the optimizer introduction.
 Or in other words: Planets tend to come back around.

 > This solution is not guaranteed to be the best.

 ## Minimal Speed
 What if we want to save fuel?
-Fuel is used to accelerate and brake the spaceship, the less fuel we use the less speed we are going to have.
+Fuel is used to accelerate and brake the spaceship, the less fuel we use the less speed we are going to need.
 We calculate the speed and add it to our loss function, so it should be minimized.
 Lets see what happens here.

 {% highlight python %}